nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 >
 > From here on, do not **plug** or **unplug** _any_ disks.
 Whenever a new disk is plugged, macOS rescans all the disks and might attempt to mount `/dev/disk4` again which will wreak havoc.

+We need to find the number `macOS` assigned to the external drive.

-Use `diskutil list` and look for something labeled as `external, physical`, which has a partition of type `Linux` and a `SIZE` that matches your drive's.
+Use `diskutil list` and look for a drive labeled as `external, physical`, which has a partition of type `Linux` and a `SIZE` that matches the drive's:

 ```shell
 $ diskutil list